15 BEST Hiking Poles To Save Your Knees

 • Cons: Not Durable, Weak Twist Locks, Heavy, Okay Comfort, Reliability

-If you are just getting started and are unsure whether you are a hiking pole type of person, you may want to test it out with the Kelty Upslope 2.0s.
-These sturdy standard hiking poles won’t break the bank or your heart if they get lost or broken.
+If you are just getting started and unsure whether you are a hiking pole type, you may want to test it out with the Kelty Upslope 2.0s.
+These sturdy standard hiking poles won’t break the bank or your heart if lost or broken.
 While you won’t want these poles for your next mountain expedition, they are great for casual use.

 What Design to Look For in Hiking Poles?